msupply-foundation/msupply_docs/content/health-supply-hub/faq.md

 ## Do we need to be prequalified by the respective government department that we would be tendering for?

-This depends on the specific Purchaser/Agency.
-You should get in contact with their key contact person to determine what their respective process is.
+This depends on the specific Purchaser/Agency, please contact the purchaser to determine what their respective process is.

 ## Does Health Supply Hub have a general draft contract to cover all tenders or a number of them depending on the type of products concerned?